ariannamethod/Arianna-MT7.0/README.md

 `config/`.
 The bot responds with the closest matches.
 If you update the files, run `/index` to rebuild the search vectors.

-### Resonator chapters

-Arianna's resonator looks for Markdown files inside the folder from `SUPPERTIME_DATA_PATH` (default `./data/chapters`).
-At the start of each month these files are shuffled using a deterministic seed derived from the year and month.
-The shuffled list assigns a chapter to every day of that month.
-When you ask for today's chapter, the resonator loads the corresponding file or returns a message if it is missing.

 ### Voice mode

 Send `/voiceon` in a chat to receive Arianna's answers as voice notes.